About the Journal

 The main purpose of the journal is to disseminate new research produced in the broad field of language and communication in business, including, but not limited to, the fields of:

 - Business communication

 - Corporate communication

 - Business language

 - Translation and interpreting

-Each new issue of HERMES contains a thematic section with articles organised around a specific topic.
-Each issue also contains a selection of other research articles from the listed areas together with reviews and review articles.
+Each issue contains a selection of research articles from the listed areas together with reviews and review articles.
 We are open to suggestions for additional thematic sections.

 HERMES accepts contributions in English, German, French and Spanish.